jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 ---
-title: Serving sharp images to high density screens
+title: Half the size of images by optimising for high density displays
 date: 2021-06-11 01:00:00
 summary: Why compressing images for dense screens is different, and how to serve them
 meta: Why compressing images for dense screens is different, and how to serve them